For SAS® programmers, encountering R for the first time can be quite a shock.

-The sassy system was designed to make R easier for SAS® programmers.
-The system brings many familiar SAS® concepts to R. With the sassy system you can:
+The sassy system was designed to make data preparation and reporting in R easier for everyone, but especially for SAS® programmers.
+The system brings many useful SAS® concepts to R. With the sassy system you can:

 And all of the above activities can be recorded in a traceable log!

 The sassy system totally changes the flow of the typical R script.
 It greatly simplifies the script, significantly reduces the number of lines of code, and generally makes the flow more similar to a SAS® program.

 The sassy meta-package is published on CRAN.
 You can install it with the following console command:

 Then put the following line at the top of your script:

 The above commands will install and load a set of packages that will allow you to think about programming in R very much the same way you thought about programming in SAS®.